What Is a “Dopamine Detox”?

 Decreasing your screen time also reduces your exposure to blue light from your phone, tablet or computer monitor, especially if you avoid these devices before bedtime.
 Research shows that blue light can negatively impact the quality and duration of sleep, which could make it harder to enjoy a fulfilling lifestyle during the day.

 However, a dopamine detox could be risky if you attempt the more extreme versions of the trend.
 Sepah’s original vision was to provide a way of disconnecting from maladaptive tech use habits, but some people extend the premise beyond technology.
-Online dopamine detox fads can be bizarre, inconvenient and unhealthy, such as avoiding flash photography and cutting out activities such as talking, eating and spending time with others.
+Online dopamine detox fads can be bizarre, inconvenient and unhealthy, such as avoiding flash photography and cutting out activities like talking, eating and spending time with others.

-These extreme detox fads are based on faulty science, since avoiding enjoyable activities won’t affect your baseline dopamine levels.
+These extreme detox fads are based on faulty science, because avoiding enjoyable activities won’t affect your baseline dopamine levels.
 They could also cause significant harm — abstaining from healthy social interactions and other essential activities could lead to physical or psychological problems.

-How to Dopamine Detox: Practical Tips and Strategies for Implementing a Dopamine Detox
+How to Do a Dopamine Detox

-Overall, a dopamine detox should cause minimal disruption, and you shouldn’t consider cutting out beneficial real-life activities.
+Overall, a dopamine detox plan should cause minimal disruption, and you shouldn’t consider cutting out beneficial real-life activities.
 If a break from technology doesn’t help or you experience ongoing mood, stress or sleep issues, consider reaching out to a loved one or health care provider for support.

 Get Help Today